-This creamy vegan white bean chili with a kick of spice is perfect for vegans and vegetarians alike, and the ultimate comfort food with easy-to-find ingredients.
+This creamy vegetarian white chili with a kick of spice is perfect for vegans and vegetarians alike, and the ultimate comfort food with easy-to-find ingredients.

 Just chop up an onion, a pepper, two potatoes, and as many chili peppers as you desire, fry them up, and add to a pot with all the other ingredients.
 It doesn’t get any easier.